 2. Set up payments

-Signs you into Stripe and gets your bank info connected, so when people buy, the money goes to you.
-(Stripe sometimes takes a day or two to verify — your site can still go live in the meantime, with the buy button switched off.)
+Sets up the system that takes credit cards.
+We use Stripe — they handle the cards safely so you don't have to.
+Connects to your bank account so when people buy, the money goes straight to you.
+(Stripe sometimes takes a day or two to verify your business — your site can still go live in the meantime, with the buy button switched off.)

 3. Put your site online